Looking to get toned? There's a band for that.

 Looking for a band you can use on land and in the water?
 These resistance bands are pool-friendly for all your aquatic workouts and hydrotherapy exercises.
 Frazier loves them because there are loops within the bands, which make it easier to do a variety of moves and allows you to train with dumbbells simultaneously.
 "It also means you don’t have to wrap or tie the bands around your hands or feet—just stick ’em in the loops and voilà," she says.
 These are also latex-free, a good choice for anyone with allergies (or just those who hate the smell of latex).

-Best for nailing pull-ups: XPRT Fitness Assisted Pull-Up Band
+Best for nailing pull-ups: Intey Assisted Pull-Up Band

-Our current fitness resolution?
+Our New Year's resolution?
 Conquering the pull-up, or at least successfully doing one on our own without our gym buddy's help.
-These bands make it easy to choose one based on your bodyweight and the current number of unassisted repetitions you can do.
+These bands make it easy to choose one based on the amount of assistance you need during your repetitions from 15 to 125 pounds.
 Remember that when you use them for pull-up assistance, you can secure it beneath your feet or under your knee for different levels of support.

-This booty-blasting exercise band strengthens and builds all 3 glute muscles—maximus, medius, and minimus—to help you get a Kim Kardashian-like butt in a month.
-Simply slide a loop over each ankle before conquering one of Health’s butt workouts to increase resistance and better target your glutes.
+This-booty blasting exercise band strengthens and builds all three glute muscles—maximus, medius, and minimus—to help you get a Kim Kardashian-like butt in a month.
+Follow the online workout videos and nutrition guide, and use the booty band to target your glutes for five minutes a day over 30 days to get a firm, lifted bum.
 Prefer a more traditional resistance band?
-We also love these cheeky (pun intended) Black Mountain Resistance Bands ($20; houzz.com) to work your booty at 3 different intensity levels.
+We also love these cheeky (pun intended) Perfect Peach Resistance Bands ($20; amazon.com) to work your booty at 5 different intensity levels.

 With comfortable foam handles (see ya, blisters) and 3 resistance levels, this exercise band is perfect for arms.
 It’s not only long enough for shoulder presses, but heavy-duty enough to stand up to your most elaborate arm routines, too.
 Beginners can opt for the lightest resistance band available (green) and slowly work their way up to an advanced weight (gray), while regular gym-goers can layer all the bands together for the ultimate challenge.

-Best full band set: Black Mountain 5-Piece Resistance Band Kit
+Best full band set: Whatafit 11-Piece Resistance Band Kit

-This affordable kit from Fila includes all the equipment you’ll need to conquer a full-body workout.
-The set includes 5 bands (with resistance levels ranging from light to extra heavy) that you can stack for an even harder workout if you're looking to really challenge yourself.
-It also comes with a door anchor and exercise guide to increase the variations possible with your kit.
+This affordable kit from Whatafit includes all the equipment you’ll need to conquer a full-body workout.
+The set includes 5 bands (with resistance levels ranging from 10-50 pounds) that you can stack for a combined 150 pounds, if you're looking to really challenge yourself.
+It also features a metal clipping system to attach bands to soft-grip handles, a door anchor, ankle strap, and exercise chart.
 Plus, there's a nifty complimentary gym bag so you can keep them organized at home or take them with you when you travel.